knpuniversity/phpunit/knpu/phpunit-setup.md

 # PHPUnit: Secure the Park

-Let me paint your a scary picture:
+Let me paint you a scary picture:

 It's Friday night.
 It's stormy.
 The office is empty and you're deploying fresh code straight to production.
 Suddenly, an alarm!
 What?
 The fences are down!?
 The dinosaurs are